defold/doc/docs/en/manuals/editor-scripts.md

 - there is no `debug` and `coroutine` packages;
 - there is no `os.execute` — we provide a more user-friendly and secure way to execute shell scripts in [actions](#_actions) section;
 - there is no `os.tmpname` and `io.tmpfile` — currently editor scripts can access files only inside the project directory;
-- there is currently no `os.rename` and `os.remove`, although we plan to add them;
+- there is currently no `os.rename` and `os.remove`, although we want to add them;
-- there is no `os.exit` and `os.setlocale`
+- there is no `os.exit` and `os.setlocale`.

 All editor extensions defined in editor scripts are loaded when you open a project.
 When you fetch libraries, extensions are reloaded, since there might be new editor scripts in a libraries you depend on.
-During this reload, no changes in your own editor scripts are picked up, since you might be in the middle of coding them.
+During this reload, no changes in your own editor scripts are picked up, since you might be in the middle of changing them.
 To reload them as well, you should run Project → Reload Extensions command.

 ## Anatomy of `.editor_script`